March 9, 2022

 An international team led by scientists from the University of Oxford Department of Physics, University of Rochester, and University of Chicago turned to the National Ignition Facility (NIF) to help unravel the inner workings of heat conduction in clusters of galaxies—the largest structures in the universe.

-Video showing 3D radiation magneto-hydrodynamic FLASH simulation of the NIF TDyno experimental platform
+3D FLASH simulation of NIF TDyno experimental platform

 These clusters are made of thousands of galaxies, bound together by gravity.
 Most matter in galaxy clusters is in the form of tenuous ionized gas, called plasma, swirling in a turbulent state and threaded together by magnetic fields.
 In observing many of these clusters, astronomers have been facing a difficult conundrum: They all appear much hotter than expected.